anuragkulkarni97/Goodwill-BI-Dashboard/README.md

 Live Data Connection: Replacing the embedded synthetic dataset with a direct connection to Goodwill's POS and donor management systems, enabling the dashboard to refresh automatically with real transaction-level data.

-Automated Forecast Refresh: Moving the OLS regression from a static coefficient to a Python dataflow or parameterised M query that reruns the regression on each refresh, keeping the forecast coefficients current as new months of data arrive.
+Automated Forecast Refresh: Automating the forecast refresh using a parameterised M query that updates projections automatically as new months of data arrive, keeping the FY2025 outlook current without manual intervention.

 Anomaly Detection: Adding a DAX measure that flags stores or categories where the current month's revenue deviates more than two standard deviations from the rolling average, surfacing operational issues before they appear in quarterly reviews.

-Donor Segmentation: Extending the data model with a donor dimension and building an RFM (Recency, Frequency, Monetary) segmentation model in Python, feeding donor tier assignments back into Power BI to analyse how donation behaviour drives revenue by store.
+Donor Segmentation: Extending the data model with a donor dimension and building an RFM (Recency, Frequency, Monetary) segmentation model in Power BI, feeding donor tier assignments back into reporting to analyse how donation behaviour drives revenue by store.

 About: